leighs-hammer/rural/README.md

 ## Roadmaps

+### V 0.1+ : Available
+Includes a full set of data combined from multiple sources and it useable at present.

 ### V 0.2+
-Include full country data Set for availability.
+Optimized sub module loaders for further rapid access mechanisms.

 ### V 0.3+
 Crowd sourced data managemnt for compilation, via example site.